 In his free time, Dustin designs and builds arcade and video games.

-In his free time, Chris hacks on personal projects leveraging public data.
+In his free time, Chris hacks on personal projects leveraging public data, and is a reef aquarium hobbyist.

 As an open source project, Qri is both the resource and product of a community of contributors and data enthusiasts - many of whom share feature ideas, ID bugs, and contribute working code and open datasets.
 Join us!